 Want to level up your videos?
 Adding B rolls to your videos can single-handedly take your videos from looking basic and choppy to seamlessly incredible.

 That’s why we have put together this super tactical guide that will tell you everything you need to know about shooting and editing B rolls.

-Not just that, but at the end of the article, we’re also giving you a super useful B roll hack that’ll help you create cinematic videos without having to shoot every bit of it.
+Not just that, but at the end of the article, we’re also giving you a super useful B roll hack that’ll help you create cinematic videos using an intuitive online video editor and without having to shoot every bit of it.